Distraction-free writing with Writer for iPad app

 The developers say this approach takes advantage of the limitations of writing text by hand, where there a limited number of words in your field of view and editing is messy.
 In comparison, text on the screen quickly becomes labyrinthine and can lead to a chaotic loop of crisscross editing that destroys the organic structure of the original thought.
 The developers don’t suggest writing in Focus Mode at all times, rather, “the idea is to use it when you get stuck, blinding out everything else.”

+Instead of relying on page numbers, which are fine for physical pages but can be near on meaningless for digital text, Writer for iPad uses reading time for the measure to assess the quantity of text.
+Placing the cursor at a point within the text will provide an approximation of how many minutes and seconds it will take to read to that point.
 Although the onscreen keyboard sees the addition of row of keys at the top of the standard iPad keyboard with arrow keys and quick access to frequently used punctuation, I’d still be opting for a physical keyboard such as Apple’s Bluetooth keyboard or the Jorno folding keyboard we looked at recently.

 The app also features Dropbox integration for synching documents to the cloud without having to go through iTunes.
 Apple’s recent announcement that AirPrint wireless printing will be coming to the iPad (and iPhone and iPod touch) in iOS 4.2 is sure to come in handy for users of the app as well.